jezzsantos/saastack/docs/DEPLOYMENT.md

 > For user accounts that already exist, they can be promoted by existing operator accounts.

+#### Deployment Region

+Setting name: `HOSTS_THISHOST_REGION`

+This is the name of the data center to which you deploy your deployable unit of code.

+These names have no specific meaning, so you can use whatever you like.
+This data is exposed through the `IHostSettings` service, and stored by various subdomains in their read models.

+For example, for Azure deployments you may want to use the  `name` property of the location returned from running this command (in PowerShell): `az account list-locations`

 ### GitHub secrets

 The following MUST be defined as secrets in your GitHub project, NOT as environment variables: